 The maintenance and security of student records is of paramount importance at Mid-Atlantic Christian University.
 The following policy reflects that concern and also meets the requirements of the Family Education Rights and Privacy Act (FERPA) passed by Congress in 1974.

-The university maintains two types of permanent files:
+The university maintains two types of permanent files.
+Below is a description of both and who has responsibility to maintain them.